 Ageing in place has become the latest house-sharing trend.

-Moving in together and forming a mini-community
+Moving in together and co-living (as it is called),

 could be the answer for many cash-strapped retirees.